 - Huge canopy.
 Yes, it’s really huge.

-- One of the largest stroller (when unfolded) on the market and can accommodate a 75 pound child easily.
+- One of the largest stroller (when unfolded) on the market and can easily accommodate a 75 pound child.

 - Love the recline system, really easy to use.

-- The basket is gigantic compared to many other jogging stroller I have seen.
+- The basket is gigantic compared to many of the other jogging strollers I have seen.
 It’s really handy if you want to go shopping after a good run.

-With that said, there are a few things you should know couple of things before hitting the buy button.
-First, this stroller is not designed for short persons (no offense there).
+With that said, there are a few things you should know before you hit the buy button.
+First, this stroller is not designed for shorter people (no offense there).
 I have seen many complaints regarding this issue; some mothers can’t even see the road in front because the canopy is too big for them.

 Second, our runs with the Joovy Zoom have been nothing short of enjoyable (it’s our first stroller before we bought the BOB Revolution for our second baby), but some users report that steering this stroller while running is not the best experience in the world.
 In some cases, users report that it pulls either to the right or left.
 Still, speaking from our experiences, this is definitely a great value for the high-end features at a low-end price.

 The Everyday Runner – Schwinn Free Runner

-The Schwinn is the obvious choice for practical parents who want a basic, every day running stroller.
-As the least expensive stroller in this list, it’s designed purely with the runner and rider’s needs in mind.
+The Schwinn is the obvious choice for practical parents who want a basic, everyday running stroller.
+As the least expensive stroller on this list, it’s designed purely with the runner and rider’s needs in mind.
 The handle bar is adjustable to fit runners of all heights and sizes.
 It’s also made of high quality smooth plastic that will last.

 The effective harness can secure the child safely and the adjustable sun visor blocks the sun coming from all angles.
 It’s also one of the few strollers with a handbrake.
 It folds easily and fits into the car together with other necessary stuff.

-The front wheel doesn’t have the swivel option so doing all your daily stuff with this stroller is probably not a good idea.
+The front wheel doesn’t have the swivel option, so doing all your daily deeds with this stroller is probably not a good idea.
 So it really comes down to your needs if the Schwinn is a good choice for you.

-If you are a regular runner, our advice is to consider buying a jogging stroller right away.
-It saves you from a lot of possible mishaps while running and after all what’s more important than securing your child.
-If you, however, are looking the regular one, take a look at this post for the best baby stroller.
+When you are on the market for a regular stroller, take a look at this post for the best baby stroller.
 I hope this article has helped you make an informed decision.
-Do share with us your experience in the comment box below.
+Do share with us your experience in the comment box below!